stephenebert/Springboard/Capstone/enhancement/retrieval-backend/README.md

 Here is a summary what the numbers above mean:
 -Perfect, lightning‑fast retrieval with CLIP + HNSW: we recover every caption (Recall@1 = 1.0) in ~ 65 ms/query.

-- Richer, higher‑dim features (MM‑Embed) still deliver > 99.5 % recall at ≈ 70–75 ms/query—at negligible extra cost.
+- Richer, higher‑dim features (MM‑Embed) still deliver > 99.5 % recall at ≈ 70–75 ms/query at negligible extra cost.

 - IVF‑PQ gives a small speed/memory win over HNSW on the 1 024‑D vectors, losing < 0.2 pp recall.

-- Reranker experiments (on top‑K = 1, 5, 10…) show recall degrades gradually as you scale up how many candidates you rescore, with cost scaling linearly.
+- Reranker experiments (on top‑K = 1, 5, 10...) show recall degrades gradually as you scale up how many candidates you rescore, with cost scaling linearly.
 Sweet spot around 600–1 500 candidates for ~ 0.88–0.90 recall at sub‑$2 cost (≈ 560–590 ms/query).